permutationlock/aven.h/README.md

 a small number of other C standard library headers will be included.
 For Windows targets, bespoke definitions are used in lieu of any Windows, MSVC, or MinGW platform specific headers.
-For POSIX targets, some files require POSIX features to be enabled via the `_POSIX_C_SOURCE` macro, and some POSIX specific headers may be included, e.g. `fcntl.h`, `sys/stat.h`, `sys/wait.h`, and `unistd.h` [^3].
+For Linux targets, some files require POSIX features to be enabled via the `_POSIX_C_SOURCE` macro, and some POSIX specific headers may be included, e.g. `fcntl.h`, `sys/stat.h`, `sys/wait.h`, and `unistd.h` [^3].
+Some Linux specific features are used where necessary, e.g. `sys/inotify.h` for directory watching and `/proc/self/exe` for exe path discovery.

 ## Aven C build system

 The most prominent part of the library is the build system.
-I've long been frustrated by how non-portable Makefiles are, and how complicated larger build systems are.
-I wanted my build system to satisfy the following requirements:
+I've long been frustrated by how non-portable Makefiles are, and the complications of depending on a larger build systems like CMake.
+I wanted a build system that satisfies the following requirements:

  - it should depend only on the existence of a C compiler toolchain: a C compiler (`cc`), an archiver (`ar`), and a linker (`cc` or a separate `ld`);
  - it should include a portable API to interact with the filesystem (`mkdir`, `rm`, `rmdir`, `touch`) wihtout relying on external binaries[^2];
- - build scripts should describe steps (evokations of the above tools/actions) and the dependencies between steps;
+ - builds should be directed graphs of steps and dependencies between steps;
  - the user must be able to specify exactly what executables and flags will be used for each build tool, e.g. how the variables `CC` and `CFLAGS` are used in Makefiles;